CartoDB/airship/docs/guides/10-Integrating-CARTOjs.md

 In this guide, you will learn how to create a map and a Category Widget showing data coming from the map, and reacting to changes in the map, as well as filtering data by using Category Widget.

-We'll use CARTO.js v4 and Airship to show how they work together properly.
+We will use CARTO.js v4 and Airship to show how they work together properly.

 ### Airship setup
-Let's start from scratch creating an empty `index.html` file with this scaffolding for this guide.
+We will start from scratch creating an empty `index.html` file with this scaffolding for this guide.
 ```html
 > index.html